BrynWulffJohn/rockpaperscissors/README.md

-This is my game from The Odin Project.
+This is my take on the rock paper scissors game for The Odin Project.

-A take on rock paper scissors
+Double click index.html to play.

-enjoy!
+Enjoy!